Carlosmgs111/Carlosmgs111/README.md

 # 💫 About Me:
-Hello! 👋 I'm Carlos, a passionate software developer with experience in TypeScript, Java, JavaScript and Python.
-I specialize in backend development, however I also develop frontend and full-stack, and I have extensive knowledge of frameworks and libraries such as React, Node and Next.
-My goal is to create innovative and efficient solutions that drive project success.
-Connect with me and find out how we can work together to achieve new heights in the world of software development!

-Also interested in blockchain and DLT 🪙, machine learning (ML) 🧠 and all its branches, internet of things (IoT) 💻, decentralized finance (DeFi) 💱, sustainable architecture 🏢, robotics 🤖, efficient processes ♻️, business 🫱🏼‍🫲🏼, space exploration 🚀 and eventual space mining ⛏️ and colonization.
+Hey there! 👋 I'm Carlos, a software developer with a passion for building awesome things through code.
+I'm most at home on the backend (TypeScript, Java, Node.js), but I also love crafting interfaces with React or pushing the limits of full-stack projects using Next.js 🚀.
+I’m all about practical, efficient, and innovative solutions that really make an impact.

+Beyond development, I'm deeply into blockchain and decentralized technologies 🪙, machine learning and its mind-blowing potential 🧠, IoT 💻, and how all these can come together to improve processes, drive businesses ♻️🫱🏼‍🫲🏼, and even change the world.

+I’m a big dreamer too — I imagine a future with sustainable architecture 🏢, helpful robots 🤖, fairer economies through DeFi 💱, and yes… space exploration and mining on other planets 🌌⛏️.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/cmgs111)